Rustic wooden pumpkins are an easy way to refresh your fall decor by using scraps of wood, and other items you have on hand.

 I love that these rustic wooden pumpkins add such a nice new brightness to the mantel.

-They took very little time to make, so I had plenty of time to clean the house and make dinner, (recipes to come in another post).
+They took very little time to make, so I had plenty of time to clean the house and make dinner,

 And then we’ll have Christmas to deal with. 😉